 Role of the Parent/Learning Coach

 Georgia Cyber Academy students access their learning resources online.
-While school faculty and staff support student learning, there is still a need for support and guidance from an adult who is physically present with the student to supervise and monitor progress throughout the school day and year.
-Georgia Cyber Academy refers to this “at home” role as Learning Coach.
+While school faculty and staff support student learning, there is still a need for support and guidance from an adult who is physically present with the student who will supervise and monitor progress throughout the school day and year.
+Georgia Cyber Academy refers to this “at home” role as the Learning Coach.
 Most frequently the Learning Coach is a parent, but it can also be a tutor or other designated adult responsible for the student’s day-to-day learning supervision.
-Parents are asked to identify the designated Learning Coach, who faculty/ staff will communicate with throughout the school year.
+Parents are asked to identify the designated Learning Coach, who faculty and staff will communicate with throughout the school year.

-Live interaction and conversation through chat, video, mic, or via phone is required to some extent for all students.
+Live interaction, which can include, but is not limited to student to teacher/administration & parent/guardian/LC to teacher/administration, and conversation through chat, video, microphone, or phone is required for all students, as necessary.
 Depending on the proficiency level of the student that can be more or less live interaction.
-Learning coaches (parent/legal guardian or designated adult) are required to some extent to converse with staff regarding their student on a regular basis as well.
+Students who login to class and are consistently not responsive to teachers may be referred to the counseling department, a behavior interventionist, and/or their principal to determine what barriers might exist to preclude participation and how any issues may be addressed.
+Learning coaches (parent/legal guardian or designated adult) are required to converse with staff regarding their student on a regular basis as well.

 Our faculty teach online live classes just like in a traditional school model.
 Students that attend live classes interact with the teacher and other students.
-All classes are recorded, so students can refer to them if needed.
-Additionally, there are online live small groups, instructional support classes, and open offices.
+Classes are recorded, so students can refer to them if needed.
+Additionally, there are online live small group sessions, instructional support classes, and open offices.
 There is a combination of online and off-line work and projects to complete and turn in with due dates.

-Students that are struggling to master standards/skills or have demonstrated a proficiency level below their assigned grade level are required to attend live classes on a set schedule.
-These students would submit excuses for their absences just like in a traditional school.
+Students that are struggling to master standards/skills or have demonstrated proficiency below their assigned grade level are required to attend live classes on a set schedule.
+These students will be required to submit excuses for their absences just like in a traditional brick-and-mortar school.

-Students that are doing well and have demonstrated a proficiency level that is consistent with or above their assigned grade level, are following school policies, and completing all assignments/tests on time are afforded more flexibility and may view recorded classes when they miss live classes instead of being required to attend all live sessions on a set schedule.
+Students that are doing well and have demonstrated a proficiency level which is consistent with or above their assigned grade level, are following school policies, and are completing all assignments/tests on time are afforded more flexibility and may view recorded classes when they miss live classes instead of being required to attend all live sessions on a set schedule.
+Determinations will take effect at the start of each semester.

-Field trips, face to face social events, online clubs, and all-school in-person events/outings are optional, but highly encouraged.
+Field trips, face to face social events, online clubs, and district-wide in-person events/outings are optional, but highly encouraged.

 School Property and Supplies

-Georgia Cyber Academy provides academic support tools, equipment, and assistive technology when warranted.
-In rare cases, GCA may also provide physical course materials.
-Georgia Cyber Academy also provides computers and printers to families upon request and when a financial information form is completed (see below under section Computer Policy).
-Hot spots for internet service may be provided to families in financial need provided that their student attends class and is compliant to all GCA requirements, rules, procedures, and policies (see below in section Hot Spots and Internet Service Provider (ISP) Supplement Program).
+Georgia Cyber Academy (GCA) provides academic support tools, equipment, and assistive technology when warranted and at its sole discretion.
+At present, all the programs/curriculums that GCA currently utilizes are online without a need for physical books and/or equipment.
+Georgia Cyber Academy provides loaner computers and printers to families upon request (see the Computer Policy section).
+Hotspots for internet service may be provided to families in financial need if their student attends class and is compliant to all GCA requirements, rules, procedures, and policies (see Hotspots and Internet Service Provider (ISP) Supplement Program section).
 These materials are school property and must be kept in good condition.
+Damage incurred to school property beyond normal wear and tear is subject to disciplinary action and/or replacement of equipment at the family’s expense.

-Facilities that are used for Georgia Cyber Academy outings are considered school property, and the same expectations apply to the Georgia Cyber Academy outing facilities.
+Facilities that are used for Georgia Cyber Academy outings are considered school property, and the same materials and equipment expectations apply to the facilities where Georgia Cyber Academy outings occur.

 Parents are responsible for the repair or replacement of all lost, stolen, or damaged school property.
-A list of property that must be returned is provided to parents.
+A list of property to return will be provided to parents upon withdrawal or graduation if it exceeds a computer, printer, and hotspot.
+A list will be provided for a computer, printer, and/or hotspot as those must be returned upon withdrawal or graduation for all students.
 All property and equipment must be returned in good, working condition upon withdrawal from the program.
+Please contact 404-334-4790 Ext.8 and request a shipping label to return equipment.

 Any printed materials that may be provided are copyrighted, and unauthorized copying of those materials is a copyright infringement.

 Materials/equipment provided by GCA cannot be sold or transferred and are to be used solely by the student in his or her studies while enrolled in the school.
-Parents are to comply with this rule and all the terms and conditions of the School Property section of the District Handbook.
+Parents are to comply with this rule and all the terms and conditions of the School Property section of this handbook.

-Basic school supplies such as paper, pencils, pens, erasers, highlighters, notebooks, binders, folders, markers, crayons, colored pencils, glue/glue sticks, scissors, rulers, protractors, compass, calculators, etc. are the responsibility of our families.
-A suggested school list will be provided for each grade level at the beginning of the school year.
+Basic school supplies such as paper, pencils, pens, erasers, highlighters, notebooks, binders, folders, markers, crayons, colored pencils, glue/glue sticks, scissors, rulers, protractors, compass, calculators, etc. are not supplied by Georgia Cyber Academy and are the responsibility of our families.
+A suggested school supply list will be provided for each grade level at the beginning of the school year.
+Please email your FEL or homeroom teacher if one was not received.

-Georgia Cyber Academy requires all families to have a minimum of one dedicated computer per student and one printer per household that meet the minimum specifications necessary to access the GCA Online School (GOLS).
-Families must also have Internet access to participate in the school.
+Georgia Cyber Academy requires all families to have a minimum of one dedicated computer per student and one printer per household which meet the minimum specifications necessary to access GCA Online School platforms.
+Georgia Cyber Academy provides loaner computers and printers to families upon request.
+Families must also have internet access to participate in school.
+A reliable high-speed Internet connection is necessary.
+If a RELIABLE high-speed internet service connection is not available where you reside, then there is no way to participate in our virtual education program as GCA has no control on a given location’s infrastructure.
+Dial-up internet access will not provide adequate access.
 Internet access is verified during the enrollment process and throughout the school year.
-Hot spots or reimbursement for internet service may be provided to students that have a financial need (see below in section Hot Spots and Internet Service Provider (ISP) Supplement Program).
+Hotspots or reimbursement for internet service may be provided to students that have a financial need (see Hotspots and Internet Service Provider (ISP) Supplement Program section).
+It is at Georgia Cyber Academy’s discretion whether to provide a Hotspot or ISP Reimbursement to assist families that have a financial need with securing internet service.

 Minimum technical specifications are as follows: